Program Start Date: August 13, 2019

 - Fun fact about me: I got a hole in one my first time playing golf.

 - Why Admissions?
 My passion is creating the best educational opportunities to grow future engineering leaders who will change the world.

 - Favorite quote: “I can’t change the direction of the wind, but I can adjust my sails to always reach my destination.” – Jimmy Dean

 - Favorite spot on the Berkeley campus: The top of the Campanile.

 - Fun fact about me: My first job was making pizzas.

 - Why Career Development?
 It is a privilege to help people navigate their career journey.
 I love learning about new jobs, career trends, and different industries then sharing my expertise with students so they can succeed in their next step!
 It is equally rewarding to hear from alumni and learn where their careers have taken them after the MEng program.

-- Fun fact about me: I would wear flip flops everyday if I could 🙂
+- Fun fact about me: I use chopsticks when I eat a salad.

 - Favorite quote: “When they go low, we go high” – Michelle Obama

 - Favorite spot on campus: California Memorial Stadium